gdm413229/swwmgz_m/FuturePlans.md

   - Airhorn (unlimited range A_AlertMonsters, to unbreak vanilla teleport closets)
   - Clap
   - The Finger
-  - A Magic Trick (yes, it's THAT one)
   - Thumbs Down
   - Horns
-  - Picture Perfect (takes a screenshot with hud disabled and a cute frame around it)
   - Giggle
 * **DLC Gameset:**
   - Tetris